uesseu/chainiter/README.md

 result = ChainIter(range(50)).map(test, 2).calc().get()
 ```

-### Optional parallel computing

-map and filter method returns ChainIter object with lazy function,
-but optionally, you can set chunk size and run in parallel.
-If you use it, parallel computing will be performed immediately.
-In this case, map will not be lazy function and calc method
-will not be needed.

 Perhaps, there are functions which needs lots of memory.
 It may be useful if you want to change chunk size flexibly.